ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

 ```

 How this is calculated based on the contents of the `dirstate` file is a little
 confusing to me, I'd like to come back to this later.
-Internally mercurial is
+Internally Mercurial is
 doing something like this python code:

 ```